Best 4K monitors for Mac iMore 2021

-One of LG's latest monitors, the 4K 27UK850-W is also a great USB-C monitor and features HDR support via 2 HDMI ports and a DisplayPort, a headphone jack, and two down-stream USB-A ports.
+One of LG's latest monitors, the 4K 27UK850-W is also a great USB-C monitor and features HDR support via two HDMI ports and a DisplayPort, a headphone jack, and two down-stream USB-A ports.
 It also has excellent viewing angles, thanks to its IPS panel, and its gray-to-gray response time is a blazing-fast five milliseconds.

 For high-quality visuals and next-level sound, you can't beat the BenQ EW3280U.
 One of our favorite USB-C monitors for Mac, this bad boy is equipped with 4K UHD resolution and 95% DCI-P3 wide color gamut for a crystal clear picture and vibrant colors.
-It also comes with True Tone treVolo Audio that includes multiple speakers and built-in 5W subwoofer so that you can expect an exceptional sound experience, as well.
+It also comes with True Tone treVolo Audio that includes multiple speakers and a built-in 5W subwoofer so that you can expect an exceptional sound experience, as well.
 This makes it one of the best 4K monitors for Mac for streaming video, gaming, and even video editing work.

 HP's new Z27 4K monitor may just take over the top spot after more testing since it features USB-C, as well as DisplayPort, mini DisplayPort, and HDMI.
 Its colors are immaculately accurate, and with a gray-to-gray response time of 8 milliseconds, you won't see any hiccups while you're working or gaming.